-When a referral is received, the child or young person should be interviewed in a secure and private place, on her or his own.
-The child or young person may want to be seen by a person of the same gender, and may also want to talk to someone from her or his own community - or to avoid talking to someone from her or his own community.
+When a referral is received, the child or young person should be interviewed in a secure and private place, on their own.
+The child or young person may want to be seen by a person of the same gender identity, and may also want to talk to someone from their own community - or to avoid talking to someone from their own community.

 When arranging to see the child or young person, thought should be given to where and when this should happen, for example, if the child or young person is coming to an office, consider arranging the appointment out of hours to minimise risks to the safety of the child or young person.